United States Secret Service: Misconduct

 On April 14, 2012, the U.S. Secret Service placed 11 agents on administrative leave as the agency investigated allegations that the men brought prostitutes to their hotel rooms in Cartagena, Colombia, while on assignment to protect President Obama and that a dispute ensued with one of the women over payment the following morning.

 After the incident was publicized, the Secret Service implemented new rules for its personnel.
 The rules prohibit personnel from visiting "non-reputable establishments" and from consuming alcohol less than ten hours before starting work.
 Additionally, they restrict who is allowed in hotel rooms.

 In 2015, two inebriated senior Secret Service agents drove an official car into the White House complex and collided with a barrier.
-Chairperson of the United States House Committee on Oversight and Government Reform that investigated the incident was Jason Chaffetz.
+Chairperson of the United States House Committee on Oversight and Government Reform, Jason Chaffetz, investigated the incident.
 In September 2015, it was revealed that 18 Secret Service employees or supervisors, including Assistant Director Ed Lowery, accessed an unsuccessful 2003 application by Chaffetz for employment with the agency and discussed leaking the information to the media in retaliation for Chaffetz' investigations of agency misconduct.
 The confidential personal information was later leaked to The Daily Beast.
 Agency Director Joe Clancy apologized to Chaffetz and said that disciplinary action would be taken against those responsible.

 In March 2017, a member of Vice President Mike Pence's detail was suspended after the agent was caught visiting a prostitute at a hotel in Maryland.